Marcie10.20-44

 Before I was a coach, I had a 20-year career as a professional organizer.
 Organizing was a great choice for me; it allowed me to fulfill my need for calm, order, and reduced stress.

 I apply much of the skill set I used as an organizer to my coaching practice.
 Both are about clarity; whether you are decluttering a closet or becoming aware of your inner purpose.
-When you allow someone space, they are able to unearth astounding strategies and solutions for their lives.
+When you allow someone the opportunity to talk without judgment or advice, and are able to figure things out, inspiration happens, and relief follows.

 Getting ready for that empty nest can be filled with uncertainty, but it doesn’t have to be.